 as requiring the trial court to give a requested instruction when: (1) the requested instruction is a correct statement of the law; (2) the requested instruction is applicable under the facts of the case; and (3) the content of the requested instruction was not fairly covered elsewhere in the jury instruction actually given.

-The determination of the sufficiency of the evidence to generate a jury instruction is a legal determination for the judge to make under the "some evidence" standard.
-Abbott v.
-State, 190 Md.App.
-595, 989 A.2d 795 (2010).
-This standard was set forth by the Court of Appeals in Dykes v.
-State, 319 Md.
-206, 571 A.2d 1251 (1990), where the Court explained:
+The determination of the sufficiency of the evidence to generate a jury instruction is a legal determination for the judge to make under the “some evidence” standard.

 Some evidence is not strictured by the test of a specific standard.
-It calls for no more than what it says"some," as that word is understood in common, everyday usage.
-It need not rise to the level of "beyond reasonable doubt" or "clear and convincing" or "preponderance."
+It calls for no more than what it says — “some,” as that word is understood in common, everyday usage.
+It need not rise to the level of “beyond reasonable doubt” or “clear and convincing” or “preponderance.”
 The source of the evidence is immaterial; it may emanate solely from the defendant.
 It is of no matter that the self-defense claim is overwhelmed by evidence to the contrary.
-If there is any evidence relied on by the defendant which, if believed, would support his *995 claim that he acted in self-defense, the defendant has met his burden.
+If there is any evidence relied on by the defendant which, if believed, would support hisclaim that he acted in self-defense, the defendant has met his burden.
 Then the baton is passed to the State.
 It must shoulder the burden of proving beyond a reasonable doubt to the satisfaction of the jury that the defendant did not kill in self-defense.

 To determine whether a witness could be considered an accomplice, the test commonly applied is to determine if the witness could have been indicted and punished for the offense, either as a principal or as an accessory.
-In re Anthony W., 388 Md.
-251, 274, 879 A.2d 717 (2005) (citing Harriday v.
-State, 228 Md.
-593, 596, 182 A.2d 40 (1962)).
-When the evidence is capable of different determinations or different inferences, then there is an issue that must be submitted to the trier of fact with proper instruction.
-Christopher v.
-State, 9 Md.App.
-277, 281, 263 A.2d 605 (1970).

 First, as the State points out, even if the jury were to believe all of the contentions appellant raises in his brief, it still could not find that Harris and Jones were accomplices.
 These contentions only prove that Harris and Jones were present at the murder and did nothing.
-"It is a universally accepted rule of law that mere presence of a person at the scene of the crime is not of itself sufficient to prove the guilt of that person, even though it is an important element in determination of the guilt of the accused."
-Fleming v.
-State, 373 Md.
-426, 433, 818 A.2d 1117 (2003) (citations omitted).
-Nothing in the evidence cited by appellant or inferences deducible therefrom supported a finding that Jones and/or Harris aided, encouraged or joined in the commission of the murder.
+“It is a universally accepted rule of law that mere presence of a person at the scene of the crime is not of itself sufficient to prove the guilt of that person, even though it is an important element in determination of the guilt of the accused.”

 More importantly, the testimony of both Harris and Jones, which is the only evidence of their involvement, was consistent and refutes appellant’s assertion that they possessed the requisite criminal intent or that they participated in the murder.
 Both testified that they only knew the victim casually and that neither had any conflicts with him.
 Harris testified that, before the night of the murder, he had never met the victim and did not know his name.
 He also testified that, when he was walking to the house, he did not know why they were going to the house.
 Harris admitted giving appellant the knife, but stated that this was done days before the murder; he gave it to appellant because he did not have any use for it and, when he gave it to him, he did not know that appellant intended to use it to murder Taylor.

-Appellant's attempt to introduce "some evidence" that Jones and Harris were accomplices in the murder consisted of questions about their presence at the crime scene, their prior crimes and their inconsistent statements to police.
+Appellant’s attempt to introduce “some evidence” that Jones and Harris were accomplices in the murder consisted of questions about their presence at the crime scene, their prior crimes and their inconsistent statements to police.
 None of this tended to indicate their complicity in the murder of appellant or that they participated, aided or encouraged appellant.
 Both Jones and Harris were candid in their testimony that they were present during the commission of the murder; however, without more, this is insufficient for them to be accomplices.
 Additionally, evidence of other crimes charged against or committed by these individuals was not relevant to show that Harris or Jones committed the murder, or helped another commit the murder.
 Appellant was unable to refute the evidence presented which indicated that Jones and Harris were not accomplices and, instead, could make only accusations and propound unsupported theories that Harris and Jones were accomplices.
-"Conclusions by non-witnesses are not evidence; arguments are not evidence; theories of complicity are not evidence.
-The burden of producing legally sufficient evidence cannot be satisfied by offering non-evidence."
-Burroughs, 88 Md.App. at 244, 594 A.2d 625.
-Accordingly, the trial court did not err in denying appellant's request for the accomplice liability instruction.
+“Conclusions by non-witnesses are not evidence; arguments are not evidence; theories of complicity are not evidence.
+The burden of producing legally sufficient evidence cannot be satisfied by offering non-evidence.”

 II

-Appellant's second contention is that the trial court erred in denying his motion to suppress the statements that he made to police during his April 19, 2006 interrogation.
-As noted supra, appellant was interrogated by the police and made statements on two occasions, one on April 12th and a second on April 19th.
+Appellant’s second contention is that the trial court erred in denying his motion to suppress the statements that he made to police during his April 19, 2006 interrogation.
+As noted swpra, appellant was interrogated by the police and made statements on two occasions, one on April 12th and a second on April 19th.
 Between interrogations, the police released appellant from custody.
-Prior to trial, appellant's counsel sought to suppress both statements.
+Prior to trial, appellant’s counsel sought to suppress both statements.

 Regarding the April 12th interrogation, the court viewed the videotape of the interrogation and the court found that appellant clearly and unambiguously requested an attorney based on two statements made by appellant, one in which he asked “so I could call my lawyer to come up here” and another in which he asked “can my lawyer be present?”

-So I find that a reasonable police officer in those circumstances would understand this to be a request for an attorney and especially considering the circumstances of this case, that [appellant] was arrested when he was walking into the courthouse accompanied by his lawyer and that he was removed from the courthouse without his lawyer or even given an opportunity to talk to his *997 lawyer or tell the lawyer what had happened.
+So I find that a reasonable police officer in those circumstances would understand this to be a request for an attorney and especially considering the circumstances of this case, that [appellant] was arrested when he was walking into the courthouse accompanied by his lawyer and that he was removed from the courthouse without his lawyer or even given an opportunity to talk to hislawyer or tell the lawyer what had happened.

 Now, Detective Childs must have heard [appellant’s] statement, that he wanted his cell phone so he could call his lawyer to come up here, because Detective Childs responded that, I am going to explain to you what is going on, instead of allowing the defendant to get his lawyer to come up and tell him what is going on.

-Now, after [appellant's] request for a lawyer, it is true that Detective Childs read him his Miranda rights, and [appellant] then waived them.
+Now, after [appellant’s] request for a lawyer, it is true that Detective Childs read him his Miranda rights, and [appellant] then waived them.
 However, again, in Billups [v.
-State, 135 Md.App.
-345, 762 A.2d 609 (2000) ], the Court of Special Appeals said, once a defendant requests a lawyer, subsequent advisement of Constitutional rights followed by acquiescence in police-initiated questioning can not establish a valid waiver of the Sixth Amendment right to assistance of counsel, and the court also reiterated that law in Costley ....
+State,135 Md.App.
+345 ,762 A.2d 609 (2000) ], the Court of Special Appeals said, once a defendant requests a lawyer, subsequent advisement of Constitutional rights followed by acquiescence in police-initiated questioning can not establish a valid waiver of the Sixth Amendment right to assistance of counsel, and the court also reiterated that law in Costley

 And again, as I mentioned earlier, at the two times these statements were made, 1346, the interrogation was imminent and, therefore, the right to counsel could be invoked at the time, and at 1349, with Detective Childs, interrogation was beginning.
 It was underway.